daeuniverse/dae/README.md

 **_dae_**, means goose, is a lightweight and high-performance transparent proxy solution.

 In order to improve the traffic split performance as much as possible, dae runs the transparent proxy and traffic split suite in the linux kernel by eBPF.
-Therefore, we have the opportunity to make the direct traffic bypass the forwarding by proxy application and achieve true direct traffic through.
+Therefore, dae has the opportunity to make the direct traffic bypass the forwarding by proxy application and achieve true direct traffic through.
 Under such a magic trick, there is almost no performance loss and additional resource consumption for direct traffic.

 As a successor of [v2rayA](https://github.com/v2rayA/v2rayA), dae abandoned v2ray-core to meet the needs of users more freely.

 **Features**

-1. Implement `Real direct` traffic split (need ipforward on) to achieve [high performance](https://docs.google.com/spreadsheets/d/1UaWU6nNho7edBNjNqC8dfGXLlW0-cm84MM7sH6Gp7UE/edit?usp=sharing).
+1. Implement `Real Direct` traffic split (need ipforward on) to achieve [high performance](https://docs.google.com/spreadsheets/d/1UaWU6nNho7edBNjNqC8dfGXLlW0-cm84MM7sH6Gp7UE/edit?usp=sharing).
 1. Support to split traffic by process name in local host.
 1. Support to split traffic by MAC address in LAN.
 1. Support to split traffic with invert match rules.